chris-newton/chris-newton/README.md

 🔭 I’m currently working on implementing the popular machine learning algorithms from scratch.

-💬 Ask me about linear programming!

-⚡ Fun fact: I almost went to school for guitar.

 📫 If you want to talk about some code, pull request!
 Otherwise, send me an email.

 🌐 My stuff on other websites: